An editorial image license for stock photos is one that lets you use the stock photo for editorial, non-commercial purposes only.

 - To receive any fees from a third party sponsor or endorsement

 Only a few stock photography agencies have editorial licensed images.
-Dreamstime, iStockphoto, 123rf, Shutterstock and Bigstock.
-On each of these stock photo agency websites you have the option to search for editorial licenses images.
-The stock agency websites highlight that the image has an editorial image so check what their format is.
+Dreamstime, iStock, 123rf, Shutterstock and Bigstock.
+On each of these stock photo agency websites, their search tool has an option to search for editorial licenses images only.
+The stock agency websites highlight that the image has an editorial image, so check what their format is.

 If you are reviewing a product on your blog, it is useful to have a photo of the product you are reviewing.
 A stock photo of an iPad or Blackberry would be an example.
 If you are on vacation and want to write a review about a product you came across on your travels, you can find the product with its logo on stock photo agency websites.

-Editorial licensed stock photos serve a purpose, and as a buyer of stock photos it is important to understand the uses for editorial images as opposed to Royalty free.
+Editorial licensed stock photos serve a purpose.
+As a buyer of stock photos, it is important to understand the value and uses for editorial images as opposed to Royalty free.
 You can also conduct a better image search if you know to block editorial licensed images from your search options.